In this article

 If you work at night (and many ADHD adults do — we’re night owls), reduce your monitor brightness to 30-50%.
 The combination of dark mode + reduced brightness dramatically reduces visual overstimulation.

 But for ADHD brains, the container matters as much as the content.
-A perfect task management system on a bright white background is still going to overwhelm you before you type anything.
+A perfect task management system on a bright white page is still going to overwhelm you before you write anything.

 And for ADHD brains, reducing the cost of starting is half the battle.